oregetonii/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adds execution and more rights to hello
+Adds execution more and more rights to hello